rstudio/team-admin.rstudio.com/docs/rstudio-connect/lab-configure-connect.md

 ### Reminder of binary packages

-You have already configured RStudio Server Pro to install R packages from pre-compiled binaries from RStudio Package Manager.
+You have already configured RStudio Workbench to install R packages from pre-compiled binaries from RStudio Package Manager.

 You can get the same benefit of fast binary installs on RStudio Connect by setting an override switch on Connect.
 When this is configured, Connect will ignore the `packrat` manifest file in the deployment bundle and attempt to install from the override repository instead.